Jump to start of content

 In addition to the Collaborative Maintenance Pathway, general cardiologists and cardiology subspecialists will be able to take the traditional, 10-year MOC exam in Cardiovascular Disease, Clinical Cardiac Electrophysiology, Interventional Cardiology and Advanced Heart Failure and Transplant Cardiology.

-What are my LKA options in Sleep Medicine in 2023?
+What are my LKA options in Sleep Medicine?

-As an ABIM physician certified in Sleep Medicine, in 2023 you’ll have two LKA options:
+As an ABIM physician certified in Sleep Medicine, you have two LKA options:

 1. The general Sleep Medicine LKA